 Note: The Security Group with the mentioned configuration created initially will now show up in the Security Hub Findings.

-2. In AFSBP Security standards, type EC2.19 in the filter windows in order to see the finding.
+2. In AFSBP Security standards, type EC2.19 in the filter windows to see the finding.

-3. Confirm the finding from the resource attribute and make sure the compliance status of EC2.19 is Failed in order to remediate.
+3. Confirm the finding from the resource attribute and make sure the compliance status of EC2.19 is Failed to remediate.

 6. Once clicked, the EC2.19 finding will remediate.